-Did you know that Graceland, Elvis Presley’s house in Memphis, is the second most visited house in the entire US after the White House?
+Did you know that Graceland, Elvis Presley’s house in Memphis Tennessee, is the second most visited house in the entire US after the White House?

-Of course the difference is you can go inside Elvis’s house and take as many photos as you like without a horde of bodyguards or a throng of reporters waiting for a press conference.
+Of course the difference is you can go inside Elvis’ house on a mansion tour and take as many photos as you like without a horde of bodyguards or a throng of reporters waiting for a press conference.